According to Rich Roll, you shouldn’t hack your life.

-Okay, so where do you find these fast trackers of self improvement?
+Okay, so where do you find these fast trackers of self-improvement?
 I’ve narrowed it down to two.
-Mainly because they’re the ones I know, but also because mentioning all of them would result in a TL;DR.
+Mainly because they’re the ones I know, but also because mentioning all of them would result in a TL;DR post.

-Given our ever shrnking attention spans, I’m already pushing my luck.
+Given our ever-shrinking attention spans, I’m already pushing my luck.

 There are plenty of book summary websites out there.
 Which one you decide to go with depends on how much money you’re willing to spend (some are free), the types of books you’re after, whether you’d like to read or listen (or both) to them, etc.